 dict_keys(['A', 'B', 'C']) dict_keys()

-Order of these key values in the list may not always be same.
+Note: The order of these key values in the list may not always be the same.

 Example #2: To show how updation of dictionary works

 Keys before Dictionary Updation: dict_keys(['B', 'A']) After dictionary is updated: dict_keys(['B', 'A', 'C'])